standrewsdigital/digital-pattern-library/README.md

 components built using this code:

 * **Core assets** Production JavaScript, CSS, fonts and images
-* **Documentation** Documentation about using the patterns supported by the core assets.
+* **Documentation** Documentation about using the patterns in the library and other information for developers who consume the core assets.

-The **Documentation** component has general information for consumers of the pattern library.

-Additionally, at the source code level, we have the following documenation, aimed at assisting those who are contributing and developing the pattern library.
+In the repository, we have the following additional documenation aimed at assisting those who contribute and develop the pattern library.

 * [SETUP.md](SETUP.md) – How to set up your development environment.
 * [CONTRIBUTING.md](CONTRIBUTING.md) – General guidelines for contributing to
    pattern library.
-* [ADD-PATTERN.md](ADD-PATTERN.md) – How add a new pattern.
+* [ADD-PATTERN.md](ADD-PATTERN.md) – How to add a new pattern.

 ## Commands